-Figure 4: Adaption of sampling interval to account for growth rate in resistance estimates.
-Resistance is calculated based on the amount of biomass lost at the first time point after the disturbance (filled circles), which depends on the sampling interval: (a) time series with standard sampling interval, (b) time series with sampling interval adapted proportional to growth rate.
-The adapted sampling interval is derived by relating the growth rate of the slowest to the fastest growing organism.
-After adapting the sampling interval, resistance of the fast- and slow-grower is the same (see vertical bars, indicating the inverse of resistance, i.e. the decrease in function due to the disturbance).
+Figure 4: Partitioning resistance estimates.
+Realized resistance is calculated based on the amount of biomass lost at the (a) first time point after the disturbance (filled circle), which depends on the sampling interval.
+To derive Intrinsic resistance, (b) the standard sampling interval is adapted proportional to growth rate.
+This is done by relating the growth rate of the slowest to the fastest growing organism.
+After adapting the sampling interval, intrinsic resistance of the fast- and slow-grower is the same (see vertical bars, indicating the inverse of resistance, i.e. the decrease in function due to the disturbance).
+The solid lines indicate the time series that would be observed for perfect sampling (i.e. very small sampling intervals).

-Application: Influence of growth rate in empirical data
+Application: Intrinsic and realized stability in empirical data

-Based on our conceptual illustration above, we expect all four stability metrics (recovery, resilience, resistance and temporal stability) to increase with growth rate.
+Based on our conceptual illustration above, we expect all four realized stability metrics (recovery, resilience, resistance and temporal stability) to increase with growth rate.
 Here, we revisit the meta-analysis by Hillebrand and Kunze (2020) to examine how differences in growth rate influences observed empirical patterns of stability.
 We chose this data set because it contains a wide range of organism groups from both aquatic and terrestrial ecosystems, it is freely available online, and we could estimate relative growth rate from published estimates for each of the organism groups (supplement, Table S 3).
 The data set is highly heterogeneous, comprising samples from a wide geographic range (from -150 to 180° W), from open and closed systems (i.e. high and low dispersal), from field and mesocosm studies, and from a variety of disturbance types (e.g. flood, fire, harvesting, land use).
 Here, we focus only on controlling for the variability introduced through growth rate differences, while the other heterogeneities influencing stability remain.
 The available data comprises treatment (i.e. disturbed) to control (i.e. undisturbed) ratios of functional response variables (i.e. biomass, abundance, or cover).

-Raw stability in the empirical data
+Realized stability in the empirical data

 For each of the seven organism classes (microbes, phytoplankton, periphyton, macroinvertebrates, zooplankton, grasses, and macrophytes), we calculated stability measures that are comparable to our conceptual illustration, based on the time series of treatment/control ratios.
 We measured temporal stability as the inverse coefficient of variance of the ratios, resilience as the maximum linear slope between two successive ratios after the disturbance, recovery as the ratio at the end of the experiment, and resistance as the ratio at the first time point after disturbance.
 For each organism class, we then derived a mean estimate of relative growth rate from the literature; ranging from 0.08 d-1 for macrophytes to 1.38 d-1 for microbes (supplement, Table S 4).